qthien202/auto_update/README.md

 ## Go Router

-When using GoRouter (package go_router) with upgrader, you may need to provide a navigatorKey to the `UpgradeAlert` widget so that the correct route context is used.
+When using GoRouter (package go_router) with upgrader, you may need to provide a navigatorKey to the `AutoUpdateAlert` widget so that the correct route context is used.
 Below is part of the code you will need for this.
 Also, checkout the [example/lib/main-gorouter.dart](example/lib/main-gorouter.dart) example for a more complete example.